Students have the right to expect the College to uphold its policies and to administer them accurately and

 meet with the student and a response will be given within two weeks of the grievance being submitted, with the

 exception of winter and summer breaks.
-The Student Care Office maintains all records regarding grievances.
+The PCC Care Office maintains all records regarding grievances.

 Inquiries regarding compliance with accreditation policies and standards may be directed to TRACS [15935